JannisErhard/molpro_to_pyscf/README.md

  python3 FCI.py -rf Test_1/orb.dat -ff Test_1/fcidump -of Test_1/dm_2.dat
 ```

-This will generate a density matrix that is compatible with molpro frmo a PySCF FCI calulation.
+This will generate a density matrix that is compatible with molpro from a PySCF FCI calulation.